 - Reimagine: The beauty of ECONYL® regenerated nylon is that it has the potential to be recycled infinitely, without ever losing its quality.

 ECONYL® regenerated nylon has a 90% lower carbon footprint than any virgin nylon, which makes it the best possible raw material we could find in the market.

 2.2 Metal frames

-About 24% of the materials in our portfolio are recycled metals (Graph 1) which are used predominantly in our metal frames.
+About 24% of our current product portfolio is made with recycled metals (Graph 1) which are used predominantly in our metal frames.

 The metal used in the production of these frames comes from diverse sources, it's certified and bought by our international partner factory.

 The types of recycled metals used in our products are aluminum, stainless steel, and copper.

 Because we want to take our commitment to restoring nature further, every gram we use from recycled metal from these sources is then over-compensated through the collection of discarded metals in Patagonia.
 The material collected in Patagonia is recycled locally through other recycling partners, like AZA in Puerto Montt and is transformed into new metalic construction materials in Chile.

 This compensation model we created has 3 guidelines: